awsdocs/amazon-chime-sdk-developer-guide/doc_source/process-msgs.md

 # Transcription messages<a name="process-msgs"></a>

-The Amazon Chime service shares transcription information with attendees by sending `TranscriptEvent` objects in data messages\.
+The Amazon Chime SDK service shares transcription information with attendees by sending `TranscriptEvent` objects in data messages\.
 A `TranscriptEvent` delivers a `Transcript` or a `TranscriptionStatus`\.

 A `Transcript` includes results with timestamped, user\-attributed words and punctuation\.
 A result may be “partial”, in which case the system usually updates it in a subsequent `TranscriptEvent`\.
 This allows you to see transcriptions quickly and apply inline updates later as necessary\.